saksaikot/burger-builder/README.md

 export const AUTH_LOGOUT = "AUTH_LOGOUT";
 ```

-- authActionCreators , implemented auth function, need to use asynchronous dispatch, auth take object with properties of email,password and isLogin, post the auth data to firebase endpoint based on isLogin
+- authActionCreators, implemented auth function, need to use asynchronous dispatch, auth take object with properties of email,password and isLogin, post the auth data to firebase endpoint based on isLogin

 ```js
 export const auth =